-Having a due date during the coldest month in the northern hemisphere means you have plenty of excuses to snuggle up—but the perks to a January birthday go beyond that.
+Having a due date during the coldest month in the northern hemisphere means you have plenty of excuses to snuggle up—but the perks to January babies go beyond that.

-If you're starting off the new year with a new baby, consider yourself lucky: Science shows being born early in the year gives people a leg up on competition when it comes to sports, academics and even fame.
-But you already knew you had a little super star, right? 😉
+If you're starting off the new year with a new baby, consider yourself lucky: Being born early in the year gives people a leg up on competition when it comes to sports, academics and even fame.
+But you already knew you had a little super star, right?

-Here are some other joys to January birthdays:
+Here are some other joys to January babies:

 They are good-natured

 Babies born in the midst of winter